maykinmedia/objects-api/docs/introduction/information-model.rst

 Information model
 =================

-The Objects and Objecttypes APIs can be represented as an information model (IM).
+The Open Objecten API can be represented as an information model (IM).
 The IM shows the relations between classes from both APIs and makes use of the Dutch standard `Metamodel Informatiemodellering`_ (MIM).